Agrippina the Younger: Memoirs

 Agrippina left memoirs of her life and the misfortunes of her family, which Tacitus used when writing his Annals, but they have not survived.

+Tacitus explicitly cites Agrippina’s memoirs in Annals 4.53 as a primary account of her father Germanicus’s life and death, suggesting that the work included personal and political insights into the Julio-Claudian dynasty.
+Scholars interpret the existence of her memoirs as evidence of Agrippina’s political self-awareness and her attempt to shape her historical legacy—an unusual endeavor for a Roman woman of her time.
+The loss of the memoirs represents a significant gap in understanding the internal dynamics of the imperial household, especially from a female perspective.

 In music and literature

 She is remembered in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio, composed in 1361–62.
 It is notable as the first collection devoted exclusively to biographies of women in western literature.